varun7778/LLM-RAG-Chatbot/README.md

 ## Description:

-This Python script provides a framework for generating a text embedding data store using LangChain and Chroma.
+The create_database.py script provides a framework for generating a text embedding data store using LangChain and Chroma.
 It leverages OpenAI's API to create embeddings for text chunks extracted from Markdown documents within a specified directory.

-This Python application creates a simple question-answering interface using Streamlit, LangChain, Chroma, and OpenAI.
+The app.py application creates a simple question-answering interface using Streamlit, LangChain, Chroma, and OpenAI.
 It leverages a pre-generated text embedding database (Chroma) to retrieve relevant text chunks for a given query and then formulates a response using OpenAI's Chat model.

+Model Used: 'gpt-3.5-turbo'

 ## Installation: